nimblefox/MNIST_Data_augmentation/README.md

 Experimenting how data augmentation affects model score.

-I've buld a logistic regression and Random forest model with sklearn And used Kertas for data augmentation.
+I've buld a logistic regression and Random forest model with sklearn And used Keras for data augmentation.

-So far I see that the score goes down with augmentation.
+So far I have seen that augmentation has only deteriorated the score